saimahendra282/ChromeExtension02/README.md

 Anyway, if you want to try this extension, first download this repo.

 **Then follow these steps:**
+- download this git repo or you can even clone it
 - Open Chrome and go to the **Extensions** page.
 - ![image](https://github.com/user-attachments/assets/9cf39eb2-cc61-4186-8df0-019ff426fd58)
 - In the top-right corner, enable **Developer mode**.